 Your characters should share similarities as well as contrasts that bind them together.
 Remember that every major character must have their own unique function that moves the story forward.

+Now you have learned about Building A Great Character.
 Build that character up, one brick at a time.